Mehedy-Tanvir/Mehedy-Tanvir/README.md

 - Authenticated users can also make review in Tour guide profiles.
 - Authenticated users can also write stories which are showcased to visitors.
 - Mongodb database is used with Mongoose.
 - Both email-password and social based authentication is implemented by firebase.
-Only the home page and all services pages are public.
 - Stripe Payment system is implemented in this project.
 - JWT based authentication is implemented.
 - Axios interceptor functionality is implemented.